-We are a small team of staff overseen by a team of voluntary Trustees from across the three counties of Carmarthenshire, Ceredigion and Pembrokeshire.
+We are a small team of staff overseen by a team of voluntary Trustees from across the counties of Carmarthenshire, Ceredigion, Pembrokeshire and Swansea and Neath-Port Talbot.
 We are also comprised of our all-important volunteers who help us with project work and river health monitoring.

 Trustees in Carmarthenshire